MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/Update-MgBetaOrganizationSettingPersonInsight.md

   \[(Any) \<Object\>\]: This indicates any property can be added to this object.
   \[Id \<String\>\]: The unique identifier for an entity.
 Read-only.
-  \[DisabledForGroup \<String\>\]: The ID of an Azure Active Directory group, of which the specified type of insights are disabled for its members.
+  \[DisabledForGroup \<String\>\]: The ID of a Microsoft Entra group, of which the specified type of insights are disabled for its members.
 Default is empty.
 Optional.
   \[IsEnabledInOrganization \<Boolean?\>\]: true if the specified type of insights are enabled for the organization; false if the specified type of insights are disabled for all users without exceptions.